primiano/perfetto-docs/docs/concepts/clock-sync.md

 Builtin clocks cover the most common case of data sources using one of the POSIX clocks (see `man clock_gettime`).
 These clocks are periodically snapshotted by the `traced` service.
-The producer doesn't need to do anything else other than setting the `timestamp_clock_id` field in order to emit events that are use these clocks.
+The producer doesn't need to do anything other than set the `timestamp_clock_id` field in order to emit events that use these clocks.

 #### Sequence-scoped clocks
 Sequence-scoped clocks are application-defined clock domains that are valid only